brainhack-school2025/albert-plante_project/README.md

 | Mean g-ratio (mean ± std)       | 0.7329 ± 0.1019     | 0.5781 ± 0.1614     |

 ### Results – MVF, FVF & g-Ratio
 Plausibles results were obtained for regions of interest (ROIs) in the optic nerve, with calculated g-ratio values ranging between 0.6 and 0.8 for each subject.
-The calculated mean for each coronal slice include both right and left optic nerve.
+The calculated mean for each coronal slice includes both the right and the left optic nerves.
 #### Subject 0204

 ![Subject 0204 metrics](results/subject0204_metrics.png)